SAU: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-Now you know where you need to be for getting into Spring Arbor University from a grade and test score perspective.
+Now you know where you need to be for getting into St. Andrews University from a grade and test score perspective.
 Let’s quickly outline what else you’ll need to provide for your application to get reviewed, and then we’ll move onto the most important section: differentiating your app.

 |Recommendations